der-grosse/r6-strats/README.md

 ### Drag and Drop Strat Editor

-- zIndex of menu needs to be higher than all assets
 - variable width barricades
 - make doors, windows and walls clickable to easily add assets
 - add selector for current player in sidebar -> this player gets assigned all new added assets